 After seeing the college community in action, visitors can more easily imagine themselves participating in Christendom’s time-tested, Catholic liberal arts educational program, immersed in a vibrant Catholic community.
 Students are invited to visit the campus in four different ways:

-- A day visit: This includes a personalized campus tour and your own student ambassador; a meeting with the Admissions Director; and you can attend a class, go to 11:30am Mass, and eat lunch with the community.
+- A Day Visit: This includes a personalized campus tour and your own student ambassador; a meeting with the Admissions Director; and attending a class, going to 11:30am Mass, and eating lunch with the community.
 These may be arranged during the academic year only, although families are invited to tour campus and attend Mass during the summer months.
 If families are travelling near or through the Front Royal, Virginia, area, they should definitely stop by campus for a tour and attend our 11:30am M-F daily Masses.(See Day Visit Policies Below)

-- An overnight visit: This includes a personalized campus tour and your own student ambassador; the opportunity to stay in the residence halls overnight; a meeting with the Admissions Director; and you can attend multiple classes, go to Mass, and eat all meals with the community.
+- An Overnight Visit: This includes a personalized campus tour and your own student ambassador; the opportunity to stay in the residence halls overnight; a meeting with the Admissions Director; and attending multiple classes, going to Mass, and eating all meals with the community.
 These may be arranged throughout the academic year.
 Overnight visitors will stay in one of the residence halls with a student ambassador.
 Overnight visits are available from Sunday evening through Thursday evening during the academic year.
 (See Overnight Visit Policies Below)

 - An Open House event: This is a more formal event, with group tours and presentations, but also gives families the opportunity to attend Mass, dine with the faculty; meet the College President; and students attend a class.
-We’ll be hosting Open Houses on Veterans Day (November 11, 2019), Presidents Day (February 17, 2020), and during the spring, (April 27, 2020).
+We’ll be hosting Open Houses on Veterans Day (November 11, 2019), Presidents Day (February 17, 2020), and during the spring (April 27, 2020 and May 26, 2020).
 Click here to register and find out more.